Maury Travis' house

 It is situated at 1001 Ford Drive in St. Louis, Missouri.

-The authorities believe that Travis is responsible for murdering 12–20 women during the early 2000s.
+Travis was a serial killer who is believed to have murdered 12–20 women during the early 2000s.

 At the time of the killings, Travis was still on parole for a spate of shoe store robberies that he had committed back in 1988.